 The good news is that your puppy will start sleeping through the night from around 4 months old, but he/she will need a little help before that.

 Play with your puppy before bedtime.
 You want him to be tired enough to sleep soundly.
-Don’t allow your little friend to take a nap in the hour or two before bedtime.
+Don’t allow your little friend to take a nap an hour or two before bedtime.
 If you do your puppy will be ready for play when you’re ready to turn in.

-Just before bedtime, take the new puppy outside to his potty area.When he/she goes praise your dog and then bring him/her back inside.
+Just before bedtime, take the new puppy outside to his potty area.When he/she goes praise your dog and then bring her back inside.

 Letting your new little friend sleep in your bedroom will cut the chances of your Beagle puppy crying at night.

-If you’ve started crate training, put the dog crate in your bedroom and use it to confine your puppy while he/she sleeps.
+If you've started crate training, put the dog crate in your bedroom and use it to confine your puppy while she sleeps.

 Get some Adaptil Spray.
 This spray that can be applied to bedding where it releases a synthetic analogue of a pheromone that is secreted by bitches during whelping.
 This spray relaxes dogs and puppies and should help them get a peaceful nights sleep.

-When you have a Beagle puppy crying at night you will have to decide if he/she has to potty or whether your puppy is looking for attention.
-If your puppy’s been quiet for a couple of hours and suddenly starts to cry he/she might need to go out.
-Beagle pups have small bladders, so you’ll probably have to take him/her out once or twice during the night.
+When you have a Beagle puppy crying at night you will have to decide if she has to potty or whether your puppy is looking for attention.
+If your puppy's been quiet for a couple of hours and suddenly starts to cry she might need to go out.
+Beagle pups have small bladders, so you’ll probably have to take her out once or twice during the night.

 If you have followed my earlier advice you can rest assured you have covered all of your puppies needs.
 You may experience few difficult nights but by going down to check on the puppy you can accidentally reinforce the crying.